Skip to main content

 Does that sound anything like you?

 If this man can ignore the risk of a 135/90 blood pressure, he’ll probably blow off 145/98 when he turns 40, and then shrug off 160/100 when he turns 50.
-Meanwhile, two decades have gone by with this elevated blood pressure causing trauma to his blood vessels and generating plaque in his coronary arteries.
+Meanwhile, two decades have gone by with elevated blood pressure causing trauma to his blood vessels and generating plaque in his coronary arteries.

-How Can You Avoid Heart Disease?
+How Can You Prevent Heart Disease?

 You don’t want to put yourself in a position of crisis.
-Reacting to your heart disease after your stroke or heart attack is like reacting to your financial budget problems after your bank account hits zero: it becomes infinitely harder.
+Reacting to your heart disease after your stroke or heart attack is like reacting to your financial budget problems after your bank account hits zero: It becomes infinitely harder.

 Prevent Diabetes

-Type 2 diabetes affects more than 30 million adults in the United States alone, and the number of new cases doubles every year!
-The only good news is that diabetes is largely preventable through strategic eating habits.
-You don’t need to starve yourself to prevent diabetes — you simply need to adopt healthier, smarter food choices.
+The good news is that diabetes is largely preventable through strategic eating habits.
+You don’t need to starve yourself to prevent diabetes; you simply need to adopt healthier, smarter choices around food.

 First, reduce the amount of carbohydrates you eat, especially in the form of refined sugar and processed or boxed foods.
 A consistently heavy carb intake spikes your blood sugar and forces more insulin into your system.
 Your body eventually gets used to this excessive flow of insulin as it attempts to process and transport such high blood sugar.
 This insulin resistance quickly becomes diabetes.